CONDITIONS FOR LEGAL GUARDIANSHIP IN NIGERIA

-For a person to exercise legal rights, power and obligations over a child or young person, there must be a prior application and obtainment of the requisite approval from the relevant authorities.
-Failure to obtain approval for the child in contemplation is an offence punishable by law.
+For a person to exercise legal rights, power, and obligations over a child or young person, there must be a prior application and obtainment of the requisite approval from the relevant authorities.
+Failure to obtain approval for the child in contemplation is an offense punishable by law.

-The rules of court that regulate proceedings relating to the rights, advancement and welfare of a child in Lagos State are the Childs Right Law of Lagos State 2007 and the Family court of Lagos state (Civil Procedure Rules) 2012.
-Generally, the Child Rights Act provides and guarantee protections to children and young persons throughout Nigeria.
+The rules of court that regulate proceedings relating to the rights, advancement, and welfare of a child in Lagos State are the Childs Right Law of Lagos State 2007 and the Family court of Lagos State (Civil Procedure Rules).
+Generally, the Child Rights Act provides and guarantees protection to children and young persons throughout Nigeria.

 The supervision for Legal Guardianship’s application is within the jurisdiction of the Nigerian Court and not the Ministry of Youth and Social Development.
 The ministry is only involved where the child in contemplation is a ward of the Government or resident in an orphanage.